Fejzi Alizoti: Life

 For a short time in 1914 Alizoti was the 2nd Prime Minister under the auspices of the International Commission of Control.
 Under Prince Wied he served as secretary-general of the Ministry of the Interior, and Prefect of Shkodra, investigating Albanian officers who were suspected to had taken part in the Islamic Revolt.
 He strongly opposed Essad Toptani and his parallel government in Durrës.
 During World War I he worked with Austrian occupation forces as Financial Director of the Civilian Administration Council set up by August Ritter von Kral (1869-1953).

 Alizoti was Minister of Finances of Albania in 1918–1920.
 He was one of the prominent members of the Congress of Durrës.
 Later in 1920 he would take an opponent stance towards the Congress of Lushnjë, which replaced the pro-Italian government of Durrës with a new one, establishing the territorial sovereignty of Albania.
 According to Sejfi Vllamasi's (1883–1975) memories, Alizoti, together with Mustafa Merlika-Kruja, Myfit Libohova, and Sami Bey Vrioni would try to prohibit the delegates for joining the Lushnje event.
 Ahmet Zogu would call him a "traitor" for that.
 After the attempts failed, Alizoti escaped shortly to Corfu avoiding any reaction from the congress supporters.

 During the June Revolution of 1924 he supported Ahmet Zogu, who needed him because of his good relations with the Italians.
 After Zogu's rise in power Alizoti took part in various negotiations between Albania and Italy, always siding with Italy to the detriment of Albanian interests, to the extent that he was called the "kavass of the Italians".
 From February to October 1927 he was Minister of Finance and shortly substituting his ally and friend Iliaz Vrioni.
 He played a major role in the proclamation of the Albanian Monarchy in 1928.
 Alizoti proposed that Zog was called not only "King of Albania" but "King of the Albanians" including so even the Albanian population outside the borders.
-During the Italian occupation he served again as Minister of Finances in Shefqet Vërlaci's government from April 12, 1939 to 1940.
+During the Italian occupation he served again as Minister of Finances in Shefqet Vërlaci's government from April 12, 1939, to 1940.

+Death and legacy

-Arrested on April 14, 1945 by the Stalinist Communists, under direct orders from the communist regime's Special Court he was sentenced to death by a firing squad.
+Arrested on April 14, 1945, by the Communists, under direct orders from the Communist regime's Special Court, he was sentenced to death by a firing squad.
 His family would be persecuted.
-During the communist era, he would be recalled as "traitor, collaborationist, feudal, corrupt, and Italian agent".
+During the Communist era, he would be recalled as "traitor, collaborationist, feudal, corrupt, and Italian agent".

 His son Riza Alizoti (1915-1947) was arrested and accused of being a spy and a saboteur of the petroleum fields of Kuçovë with a group of other engineers known as "Saboteurs group" (Grupi i sabotatorëve).
-He was executed on 10 October 1947 by hanging.A special reference would be made during the communist era to one Alizoti's famous sayings regarding higher education ("...there is intellectual overproduction in Albania"), considering that 80-85% of the Albanians were illiterate.
+He was executed on 10 October 1947 by hanging.

+A special reference would be made during the Communist era to one Alizoti's famous sayings regarding higher education ("...there is intellectual overproduction in Albania"), considering that 80-85% of the Albanians were illiterate.